So how do you know if you are getting enough?

 And Dr Hypponnen’s study , published in the American Journal of Clinical Nutrition, seems to suggest that most people aren’t getting enough.
 It’s long been known that people in some immigrant groups are more likely to be deficient.
 She describes as “alarming” her discovery that most white middle-aged people, the ones thought to be OK, are also seriously deficient.
 “Only 40% of them had enough vitamin D in their blood to make their bones as strong as possible, even in the summer,” she says.

 As yet it’s too early to say who is right about all of this; the one thing everyone agrees on is that these new ideas about vitamin D need further testing.
 But modern day living does seem designed to reduce our vitamin D intake to a minimum.
 We’re positively Dracula-like when it comes to sunlight, spending our days in doors and when we do venture out, we are urged to slap on the sun block.
-As for our diet, the low-fat mantra discriminates against foods with vitamin D, most of which come with high doses of fat and cholesterol.
+As for our diet, the low-fat mantra discriminates against foods with vitamin D, most of which come with high doses of There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and cholesterol.

 “Most people living in America and Northern Europe have levels of vitamin D that are low, based on the latest evidence,” declares Professor Meir Stampfer, an epidemiologist at Harvard Medical School.
 “And on top of that as a population we are older and fatter than we used to be and both those things reduce our ability to absorb Vitamin D from sunlight.”